Features of Java – A Complete Overview

 Short answer:

-Java features include platform independence, object orientation, security, robustness, multithreading, and high performance.
+Java is a simple, object-oriented, platform-independent language that provides security, robustness, multithreading, and high performance.

 Detailed answer:

-Java is a simple, object-oriented, platform-independent language that compiles code into bytecode executed by the JVM.
-It provides automatic memory management, strong security, exception handling, multithreading, and JIT compilation, making it suitable for enterprise and scalable applications.
+Java compiles source code into bytecode that runs on the JVM, enabling platform independence.
+It provides automatic memory management, strong security mechanisms, exception handling, multithreading support, and JIT compilation.
+These features make Java highly suitable for enterprise, scalable, and distributed applications.

 Key Takeaway